chiefmikey/stale-deps/README.md

    in safe mode.
 This feature ensures that essential development tools and libraries are not accidentally removed.
 6. **Efficient Processing**: Leverages parallel processing for faster execution.
-   By processing files in parallel, `stale` can analyze large codebases more quickly and efficiently.
+   By processing files in parallel, `depsweep` can analyze large codebases more quickly and efficiently.
 7. **Memory Management**: Monitors and manages memory usage during analysis to prevent crashes.
 This ensures that the tool can handle large projects without